iFan13/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-A conclusion that can be drawn based on the data is that *theater* ventures are most often launched in May.
-Further to that, based on the distance between the successful point height to a super imposed failed and canceled point, it can be suggested that ventures launched in May also have the highest success rate.
+One conclusion that can be drawn based on the data is that *theater* ventures are most often launched in May.
+Secondarily, based on the distance between the successful point height to a super imposed failed and canceled point, it can be suggested that ventures launched in May also have the highest success rate.
 This is confirmed by actual calculation taking the count of successful outcomes divided by the total of outcomes in the given month as shown by the screen capture below.

 ![Success_rate_of_theater_vs_launch_month](/resources/Success_rate_of_theater_vs_launch_month.png)